Untied Ulysses: Memory-Efficient Context Parallelism via Headwise Chunking: Untied Ulysses

 \subsection{Untied Ulysses: \ours{}}

-The biggest memory overhead in DS-Ulysses comes from storing the \textit{full-head} (i.e., all heads) QKV tensors, along with the additional \textit{full-head} all-to-all buffers. \ours{} addresses this by untying the entire attention execution in an end-to-end manner.
+The biggest memory overhead in DS-Ulysses comes from storing the QKV tensors and corresponding all-to-all buffers \textit{for all heads}. \ours{} addresses this by untying the entire attention execution in an end-to-end manner.
 We propose a headwise chunking scheme for performing attention, which processes only a subset of heads at a time, reducing the peak activation memory.
-To realize the memory benefits in practice, we also propose a GQA-scheduling technique which processes attention heads out-of-order and prevents redundant communication.
+To realize the memory benefits in practice, we also propose a GQA-scheduling technique that processes attention heads out-of-order and prevents redundant communication of key and value heads.

 Formally, given a model with attention heads $H$ and number of context parallel devices $C$, \ours{} chunks the attention execution into $H/U$ stages, processing $U$ heads per stage.
-During forward pass, the execution begins by projecting the input $X$ into $Q_{U}^{0}$, $K_{U}^{0}$, and $V_{U}^{0}$ i.e., the first $U$ heads.
+During the forward pass, the execution begins by projecting the input $X$ into $Q_{U}^{0}$, $K_{U}^{0}$, and $V_{U}^{0}$, i.e., the first $U$ heads.
 This is followed by \textbf{inp\_all\_to\_all}, resulting in $U/C$ heads per device.
 Note that $U$ must be divisible by $C$ to ensure that each device processes an integer number of heads.

 In the next stage, we process the next $U$ heads while reusing the memory buffers from the previous stage (i.e., use $Q_{U}^{0}$ buffers to store $Q_{U}^{1}$ and similarly for other tensors).
-Therefore, the memory usage remains $\mathcal{O(\text{$U$)}}$ throughout the execution.
+Thus, the memory usage remains $\mathcal{O(\text{$U$)}}$ throughout the execution.

-Let us now walk through the example in Figure \ref{fig:main_fig}b.
-With $H=4$, $U=2$, and $C=2$. \ours{} performs attention over $H/U=2$ stages: processing 2 heads per stage.
+Let us now walk through the example in Figure \ref{fig:main_fig}b with $H=4$, $U=2$, and $C=2$. \ours{} performs attention over $H/U=2$ stages: processing 2 heads per stage.